Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 What you actually lose when visitors click "Reject"

 A 2025 study from Aarhus University (CHI 2025, 254,148 websites across 31 countries) found that only 14% of Swedish cookie banners are minimally compliant.
 Only 49% of Swedish consent interfaces even offer a reject option.
 Accept buttons score 1.83 on visual prominence while reject buttons score 1.29.
-The banners are designed to get clicks, not informed consent.
+In plain English: the banners are built to get a yes.
+They're designed to get clicks, not informed consent.

 Internetstiftelsen's 2024 report found that 1 in 4 Swedish internet users actively declines cookies, up 12 percentage points over the measurement period.
 And 83% accept terms of service without reading them.
-The people who click "Accept" are not making an informed choice.
+Put another way, the ones who read the banner are the ones who say no. The people who click "Accept" aren't making an informed choice.
 The people who click "Reject" are.
 Your analytics are seeing the uninformed segment and missing the deliberate one.

-If Clickport tracks your Swedish traffic, you see 100% of visitors.
+If Clickport tracks your Swedish traffic, you see the visitors GA4 loses, close to all of them.
 No consent needed for analytics, no scripts blocked, no data lost to rejection.

 Your analytics blind spot in Sweden